lgptqrxuandt/ChatGPT-lua/Read Me Important.md

 # ChatGPT-lua
-Made by @secondacc_bierre on Discord, and it's open source to upgrade it.
+Made by @secondacc_bierre on Discord.
 Please give me credit. thank you